LotToLearn/disaster-recovery/LabGuideNOAH.md

 Don't forget to save and exit VI (:x or :wq), and make sure there are no extra lines or missing apostrophes!
 ![](./screenshots/NOAHscreenshots/trgt_initfile.png)

+#### Starting up the shell standby database with our created PFILE
+This is where it can get annoying, but Oracle's error handling

 [Top](#Table-of-Contents)
 <!-- TARGET PREP SECTION END -->
 <!-- TARGET PREP SECTION END -->